 A Commentary on the Book of Daniel

 Daniel Explained, one of the most comprehensive and fully researched commentaries ever written on the Book of Daniel, offers a thorough treatment of both the dramatic episodes and the prophetic visions.
 For each story about Daniel and his friends, it fills in the historical background and develops spiritual applications.
 For each prophecy, it furnishes a tightly reasoned interpretation accepting the prophecy as supernatural in origin.
-Interwoven with other discussions is a complete, up-to-date review of the evidence that Daniel is authentic.
-The following is a summary of the author's positions on key issues.
+Over 450 pages in length, this commentary offers vital information to every readers.

 For a full outline of the commentary, click here.